Discounted

 Recommended Currency For Exchange

-In Cambodia, US$ is the most commonly used currency (small denomination notes are easier to use).
+In Cambodia, US$ and Cambodian Riel are the most commonly used currencies (small denomination notes are easier to use).

 Where To Exchange